Explore Northland Minerals Group

 Northland Intersectoral Forum (NIF)

-The Northland Intersectoral Forum is comprised of local and central government agencies working in a collaborative way to make a positive difference on the social, economic, environmental and cultural well-beings of Northlanders.
+The Northland Intersectoral Forum is comprised of local and central government agencies working in a collaborative way to make a positive difference on the wellbeing of Northlanders.

 Who are the member agencies?

 - Ministry of Social Development: Work and Income, Family and Community Services, Child Youth and Family, Ministry of Youth Development

 - New Zealand Police

 - Far North, Whangarei and Kaipara District Councils

 - Te Puni Kokiri

 - Housing New Zealand

 - Northland PHOs